-When it comes to making money from the comfort of your own home, I’ve always been a fan of writing.
+When it comes to making money online, I’ve always been a fan of writing.

-So, in order to expand upon the side hustle related content on This Online World, it’s time to break down exactly how people can make money as a transciptionist and earn some extra income.
+So, in order to expand upon the side hustle related content on This Online World, it’s time to break down exactly how people can make money with transcribing and earn some extra income.

 Let’s get to it!

 Want other legit side hustle ideas to make money?
 Checkout: